 As shown in the above table, these consolidated investment enterprises have borrowings related to their assets.
-In the case of the home office building and the airplane leasing company, over 97% of the borrowings are collateralized solely by the enterprises' underlying assets and are non-recourse to Gallagher's other operations.
-In the case of the Florida residential development, approximately 84% of the borrowings are recourse to Gallagher through LOCs and written financial guarantees in the event the underlying assets are not sufficient collateral.
-In addition, at March 31, 2003, with respect to the Florida residential development, Gallagher had an \$8.1 million written guarantee, which was reduced to \$2.5 million on April 27, 2003, and has verbally committed to fund another \$7.0 million of development costs.
+In the case of the home office building and the airplane leasing company, over 97% of the borrowings are collateralized solely by the enterprises-underlying assets and are non-recourse to Gallagher-s other operations.
+In regards to the Florida residential development, approximately 84% of the borrowings are recourse to Gallagher through LOCs and written financial guarantees in the event the underlying assets are not sufficient collateral.
+In addition, at June 30, 2003, with respect to the Florida residential development, Gallagher has verbally committed to fund another \$4.1 million of development costs.

-At March 31, 2003, the maximum exposure to loss related to these investments is as follows (in millions):
+At June 30, 2003, the maximum exposure to loss related to these investments is as follows (in millions):